 This is the question many parents ask before selecting an instrument for their children.
 And this is a tough decision as changing instruments is not easy after several months or years of practice.
 The violin and the guitar are both string instruments that look alike somehow.
-But is playing the violin really more complicated, and how much is the guitar easier to learn?
+But is playing the violin more complicated, and how much is the guitar easier to learn?
 What kind of progress shall we expect in each case?

 And there is a different acceptance of difficulty depending on age.
 But should we choose an instrument only because it is easier to play?
-There is a lot more to it, and I have detailed in a comparable manner what to expect for a beginner to start one or the other instrument.
+There is a lot more to it, and I have detailed in a comparable manner what to expect from a beginner to start one or the other instrument.

 The structure of the guitar: frets